adjust/adobe_air_sdk/README.md

 ### <a id="event-deduplication"></a>Event deduplication

-You can also add an optional deduplication ID to avoid tracking duplicate events.
+You can also add an optional deduplication ID to avoid recording duplicate events.
 The last ten transaction IDs are remembered by default, and events with duplicate deduplication IDs are skipped.
 If you would like to make the Adjust SDK to remember more than last 10 transaction IDs, you can do that by passing the new limit to `setEventDeduplicationIdsMaxSize` method of the `AdjustConfig` instance:

 ```actionscript
 var adjustConfig:AdjustConfig = new AdjustConfig("{YourAppToken}", AdjustEnvironment.SANDBOX);